cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 ## DevOps-Oriented Certification

-The potential application of CI/CD models network management operations increases the risk associated to deployment of non- validated updates, what conflicts with the goal of the certification requirements applied by network service providers.
-A solution for addressing these certification requirements is to verify the specific impacts of updates on service assurance and Service Level Agreements (SLAs) using a network digital twin environment replicating the network particularities, as a previous step to production release.
+The potential application of CI/CD models network management operations increases the risk associated to the deployment of non-validated updates, which conflicts with the goal of the certification requirements applied by network service providers.
+A solution for addressing these certification requirements is to verify the specific impacts of updates on service assurance and Service Level Agreements (SLAs) using a network digital twin environment replicating the network particularities as a previous step to production release.

 Network digital twin control functional block supports such dynamic mechanisms required by DevOps procedures.